hoytech/riblet/README.md

     sort file.csv file.diff | uniq -u > file2.csv

-The `-u` flag tells `uniq` to only output non-duplicated lines.
+The `-u` flag tells `uniq` to only output unique (non-duplicated) lines.
 If a line appears in both the original and the diff, it must be a deletion line, in which case `uniq -u` will *not* print it.
 On the other hand, if it only appears in one of the files, it must've been from either the source file or an addition line from the diff, so it *will* be printed.

 `sort` uses an external sort algorithm, meaning it is possible to sort files too large to fit in memory (useful tip: check out the `-T` and `--compress-program` flags).